ranesh88/Recommendation-System/Electronics Recommendation-Systems/README.md

 Steps and tasks:
 1. Read and explore the given dataset.
-(Rename column/add headers, plot histograms, find data characteristics) - (2.5 Marks)
+(Rename column/add headers, plot histograms, find data characteristics)
 2. Take a subset of the dataset to make it less sparse/ denser.
-( For example, keep the users only who has given 50 or more number of ratings ) - (2.5 Marks)
+( For example, keep the users only who has given 50 or more number of ratings )
-3. Split the data randomly into train and test dataset. ( For example, split it in 70/30 ratio) - (2.5 Marks)
+3. Split the data randomly into train and test dataset. ( For example, split it in 70/30 ratio)
-4. Build Popularity Recommender model. - (20 Marks)
+4. Build Popularity Recommender model.
-5. Build Collaborative Filtering model. - (20 Marks)
+5. Build Collaborative Filtering model.
-6. Evaluate both the models. ( Once the model is trained on the training data, it can be used to compute the error (RMSE) on predictions made on the test data.) - (7.5 Marks)
+6. Evaluate both the models. ( Once the model is trained on the training data, it can be used to compute the error (RMSE) on predictions made on the test data.)
 7. Get top - K ( K = 5) recommendations.
 Since our goal is to
-recommend new products for each user based on his/her habits, we will recommend 5 new products. - (7.5 Marks)
+recommend new products for each user based on his/her habits, we will recommend 5 new products.
-8. Summarise your insights. - (7.5 marks)
+8. Summarise your insights.

-References:
-● Recommeneder systems and its applications
-● Use cases of Recommendation systems